- Help: email@example.com

 |Accreditation & Affiliations||Statement of Faith|

 City Vision College is the accredited Internet-based distance learning program of TechMission.
 Its mission is to provide practical online education to those involved in nonprofit management, addiction counseling and urban ministry.
-Academic offices are based in Kansas City, MO with IT, financial and management operations in Boston, MA.
+Offices are based in Kansas City, MO.

 The original curriculum for the college was developed in 1990 as a part of a joint Urban Ministry degree program offered by Grace University and the Association of Gospel Rescue Missions.
 The AGRM, founded in 1913, is an association of over 300 ministries that help the homeless, addicted and needy in cities throughout North America.